DataDog/documentation/content/en/infrastructure/serverless/serverless_monitoring_guide/nodejs.md

 kind: guide
 ---

-This startup guide will walk you through all the steps to power visibility across metrics, traces and logs in your serverless ecosystem.
-First, we’ll set up **Datadog Lambda Enhanced Metrics** to illustrate how to graph cold starts across your Lambda infrastructure.
-Second, we’ll enable Lambda **logs ingestion** and show you how to navigate Lambda error logs.
-Third, we’ll demonstrate some tools for fast root cause analysis by enabling Lambda **distributed tracing**.
-Last, we’ll demonstrate how to monitor **custom metrics** and services across your serverless ecosystem.
+This startup guide will walk you through all the steps to power visibility across metrics, traces, and logs in your serverless ecosystem.
+First, set up **Datadog Lambda Enhanced Metrics** to illustrate how to graph cold starts across your Lambda infrastructure.
+Second, enable Lambda **logs ingestion** to gather Lambda error logs.
+Third, perform root cause analysis using Lambda **distributed tracing**.
+Last, monitor **custom metrics** and services across your serverless ecosystem.

 # Section 1: Graph Lambda Cold Starts